Constant-delay enumeration for SLP-compressed documents

 This section shows our algorithm for evaluating an annotated automaton over an SLP-compressed document.
-This evaluation is heavily inspired by the preprocessing phase in~\cite{SchmidS21}, as it primarily adapts the algorithm to the ECS data structure.
+This evaluation is heavily inspired by the preprocessing phase in~\cite{SchmidS21}, as it primarily adapts the algorithm to the \dsabbr{} data structure.
 In a nutshell, we keep matrices of \dsabbr{} nodes, where each matrix represents the outputs of all partial runs of the annotated automaton over fragments of the compressed strings.
 We extend the operations of \dsabbr{} over matrices of nodes, which will allow us to compose matrices, and thus compute sequences of compressed strings.
-Then the algorithm proceeds bottom-up, in a dynamic programming fashion, computing a matrix for each non-terminal symbol.
-Finally, the start symbol of the SLP will contain all the outputs.
-The result of this process is that each matrix entry succinctly represents an output set, can be operated in constant time, and can be enumerated with output-linear delay.
+Then the algorithm proceeds in a dynamic programming fashion, where matrices are computed bottom-up for each non-terminal symbol.
+Finally, the matrix that corresponds to the start symbol of the SLP will contain all the outputs.
+The result of this process is that each matrix entry succinctly represents an output set that can enumerated with output-linear delay.